ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 {: .language-r}

 Please not that centering and scaling are set using the `center = TRUE` and `scale = TRUE` arguments.
-This ensures that all genes will have a mean approximately equal to 0 and a standard deviation equal to 1.

 ## 2.3 Number of components to extract: the scree plot